phpconcept/aruba-ws-server/README.md

 ## Change Logs

 Release v1.6-dev :
+- Update PHP source files for supporting Aruba proto-files in version 8.10.
+This version is very similar to previous one.
+Only attribute "apb mac" is added to identify AP with multiple radios.
+This multiple radio capability is not yet supported by AWSS.

 Release v1.5 :
 - Add AWSS version in API response messages.
 - Improve client updates on new clients ou new reporters.